List of characters in mythology novels by Rick Riordan: Nico di Angelo

-Niccolò di Angelo, commonly known as Nico di Angelo, is an Italian-born Greek demigod who is the son of the Greek God Hades and the Italian mortal Maria di Angelo.
-He is 10 years old in his first appearance in The Titan's Curse in Percy Jackson & the Olympians and 15 years old in his latest appearance in The Court of the Dead in The Nico di Angelo Adventures.
+Niccolò "Nico" di Angelo is an Italian-born Greek demigod who is the son of Hades and the Italian mortal Maria di Angelo.
+He is 10 years old in his first appearance in The Titan's Curse and 15 years old in his latest appearance in The Court of the Dead.
 He is an Italian boy with black hair, dark brown eyes, and olive skin.
-He is the first openly gay character in the Camp Half-Blood Chronicles, a main character in the Percy Jackson & the Olympians series, The Heroes of Olympus series, and The Trials of Apollo series, respectively, and the protagonist and the title character of The Nico di Angelo Adventures series.
-He is the boyfriend of Will Solace.

 Nico is first seen in The Titan's Curse as an unclaimed demigod rescued by Percy, Annabeth, Thalia, and Grover.
-At the end of the novel, it is revealed that Nico is a time displaced son of Hades.
-Despite biologically being 10 years old when first introduced, he and his elder sister Bianca were born in the 1930s.
+At the end of the novel, it is revealed that Nico is a time-displaced son of Hades.
+Despite biologically being 10 years old when first introduced, he and his elder sister Bianca were born in the 1920s.
 After Zeus killed their mother Maria while trying to kill the children, Hades wiped their memories and placed them in the Lotus Hotel, where time stands still for decades, before they were removed and brought to the military academy Westover Hall.

-He is native to Venice, Italy and can speak Italian (as his native language).
+He is native to Venice and can speak Italian (as his native language).
 Nico is initially depicted as cheerful and childlike, with olive skin and dark hair.
-He enjoyed playing Mythomagic, a mythology-themed card game.
-He takes the death of Bianca very hard, becoming moody, secretive, and irritable.
-He becomes angry at Percy, who swore to protect Bianca, but later forgives him.
-Afterward, he lived in the Underworld with Hades, where he becomes pale and shaggy-haired and begins wearing dark clothing.
+He enjoyed playing Mythomagic, a Greek mythology-themed card game.
+He takes the death of Bianca very hard, becoming moody, secretive, and irritable blaming Percy Jackson for it, though he later forgives him.
+Afterward, he lived in the Underworld with his father Hades, where he becomes pale and shaggy-haired and begins wearing dark clothing.
 Nico, despite being very powerful, is extremely lonely, much like his father.
-He makes nearby people uncomfortable, partially due to his weapon of choice: a sword made of "Stygian iron", capable of absorbing monsters' essences rather than banishing them to Tartarus.
-Stygian iron can harm both mortals and immortals.
+His weapon is a Stygian iron sword, capable of absorbing monsters' essences rather than banishing them to Tartarus.

 Nico's suggestion that Percy take on the curse of Achilles and his work to convince Hades to fight in The Last Olympian is crucial to the Olympians' success.
 He brings his half-sister Hazel back from the dead and establishes her at Camp Jupiter.
 At the end of The Son of Neptune, Nico travels through Tartarus to find the monstrous side of the Doors of Death.